Skip to main content

 Instructor

 I started with Aerie in 2014 by taking a WEMT class and was hooked.
 Teaching for Aerie combines my passion for medicine, wild spaces, and outdoor education.
-I have pursued these passions by leading extended courses for NOLS, Montana Wilderness School, serving as an EMT on the ambulance in Stanley, ID, guiding commercially on the Salmon River in the Frank Church Wilderness, working as a Ski Patroller and Avalanche Educator, and working towards a nursing degree from MSU.
-Sometimes help is far away, and backcountry decision making is a skill that needs intentional practice.
+I have pursued these passions by leading extended courses for NOLS, Montana Wilderness School, serving as an EMT on a rural ambulance, guiding commercially on the Middle Fork Salmon River in the Frank Church Wilderness, working as a Ski Patroller and Avalanche Educator, and working part time as an ICU and ED nurse.
+Sometimes help is far away, and backcountry decision making is a skill that needs intentional practice

 Moore, Greg